Support residents in Bristol to share their unique and inspiring stories across the community.

-Applications to join Students to Inspire as a volunteers will open in September 2021.
-Please email [email protected] if you want to be notified when appications open.
+Applications to join Students to Inspire as a volunteer will open in September 2021.
+Please email [email protected] if you want to be notified when applications open.

-Students to Inspire is a student-led project which will empower you to connect and learn about the Bristol community through showcasing local people’s real-life stories.
+Students to Inspire is a volunteering programme which will empower you to connect and learn about the Bristol community through showcasing local people’s real-life stories.
 You will take action in your own unique way with the support of Bristol Hub and Krish & Will at Tales to Inspire.

 The project aims to create a safe space for people in the community to share their inspiring and unique stories via the power of a video, blog, podcast, magazine, live event and so many other ways.
-We hope that this can highlight important social causes in the city and give a platform to underepresented groups and indivduals.
+We hope that this can highlight important social causes in the city and give a platform to underrepresented groups and individuals.

 We are currently in the midst and recovery of a global pandemic, which has had a considerable toll on mental, as well as physical health.
 Social issues like racial injustice and prejudice have also taken centre-stage.
 The pending economic crisis and global threat of climate change threaten a continuation of human suffering...